scrapy/scrapy/docs/intro/install.rst

 Installation guide
 ==================

-This document describes how to install Scrapy in Linux, Windows and Mac OS X systems and it consists on the following 3 steps:
+This document describes how to install Scrapy on Linux, Windows and Mac OS X systems and it consists of the following 3 steps:

 * :ref:`intro-install-step1`
 * :ref:`intro-install-step2`